 Twenty-Ninth State Legislature

 Regular Session of 2018

 State of Hawaii

-Your Committees on Health and Human Services and Education, to which was referred S.B.
-No. 2145 entitled:
+Your Committee on Agriculture and Environment, to which was referred S.B.
+No. 3030 entitled:

-As affirmed by the records of votes of the members of your Committees on Health and Human Services and Education that are attached to this report, your Committees are in accord with the intent and purpose of S.B.
-No. 2145, as amended herein, and recommend that it pass Second Reading in the form attached hereto as S.B.
-No. 2145, S.D.
-1, and be referred to the Committee on Ways and Means.
+As affirmed by the record of votes of the members of your Committee on Agriculture and Environment that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
+No. 3030 and recommends that it pass Second Reading and be referred to your Committee on Ways and Means.